manyasachdev/Ambulance-Dispatch-Records/README.md

 7. The visualizations will be displayed in two popup windows, one after another.

-The first contains 3 charts.
+    The first contains three charts.
 These include a bar chart showing the total number of calls for each CALL_TYPE, a pie chart showing the distribution of different PRIORITY levels, and a line chart showing the number of calls over time    (by month).

-The second window contains 2 heatmaps giving a more in-depth look into the distribution of PRIORITY levels in relation to CALL_TYPE and CHIEF_COMPLAINT.
+    The second window contains two heatmaps giving a more in-depth look into the distribution of PRIORITY levels in relation to CALL_TYPE and CHIEF_COMPLAINT.

 ## File Structure